deepanprabhu/duckduckgo-images-api/README.rst

 First request pulls a much needed token.
 From 2nd request, we pull search results for FREE !!

+It is made with python 3.5 and tested under ubuntu 17.10

 ---------------
 Getting Started
 ---------------